JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 These filter elements (called monoliths) are made of ceramic, coated and are installed inside the purchased filter system.
 Therefore, they must be handled with care, as improper storage or handling may result in breakage of the ceramic filter material, rendering the particulate filter unusable.

-Please do not throw or drop, and do not expose to shocks other than normal use.
 The ConTra-Automotive GmbH is not liable in any of the damage cases specified here.
 Furthermore, it is not obliged to provide for compensation or compensation in case of loss of use of the vehicle.

 These filters are exposed during vehicle operation of a constant load of soot particles, which is why they can not absorb more particles after a certain time.
 So in your engine control it says at some point "maximum load condition reached".